pagekite/upagekite/README.md

 **1. Verify that Linux sees your ESP32 as a serial device**

+Plug the ESP32 into your USB port, and then run `dmesg`:

     $ dmesg |grep -i usb |tail -5
     [...] usb 3-1: new full-speed USB device number 57 using xhci_hcd
     [...] usb 3-1: New USB device found, idVendor=1a86, idProduct=7523, ...